goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 ### Partitioning

-It looks like a simple table but there are many behind the scene.
-The **partition key** determines which partition is choosen.
+It looks like a simple table, but there's a lot happening behind the scenes.
+The **partition key** determines which partition is chosen.

 Prefer using [pg12](https://www.postgresql.org/docs/12/ddl-partitioning.html) for better performance.
 Upper limit is always inclusive.

-A good case it that you can cheaply and easily get rid of old data.
+A good case is that you can cheaply and easily get rid of old data.

 There are 3 techniques existing today: